-The majority of the Flood Zones associated with the Deansgrange River (Figure 6-2 5-2) cover land zoned for water compatible open space uses (7).
+The majority of the Flood Zones associated with the Deansgrange River (Figure 5-2) cover land zoned for water compatible open space uses (7).
 Areas at risk include, but are not limited to, residential areas of Little Meadow and Cabinteely Court, the rear of properties along Pottery Road near its junction with Johnstown Road, the rear of houses in Coolevin estate, the Glenavon Park residential estate, Clonkeen Park, particularly to rear of Kill of Grange School and Kilbogget Park.
-Within the areas of existing residential development there are some undeveloped areas, including public open space which is within Flood Zones A and/or B. Although the residential zoning has been retained in this area, new highly or less vulnerable development within Flood Zone A / B has not passed the Plan Making Justification Test and will not be permitted.

 It is noted that no flooding is shown in Deansgrange Village despite recent significant flooding events.
-These events have been attributed to pluvial flooding, not fluvial, and are therefore not included in the Flood Zones, but have been identified as areas of flood risk concern and risks arising from pluvial sources should be identified and mitigated as part of the drainage impact assessment.
+These events have been attributed to pluvial flooding and not fluvial and are therefore not included in the Flood Zones, but have been identified as areas of flood risk concern and risks arising from pluvial sources should be identified and mitigated as part of the drainage impact assessment.

-Planning permission has been was granted Construction has commenced for a storage scheme to increase flood storage on Kilbogget Park with a view to limiting downstream flows and manage flooding to residential development downstream of Kilbogget Park (8).
+Planning Permission has been granted for a storage scheme to increase flood storage on Kilbogget Park with a view to limiting downstream flows and manage flooding to residential development downstream of Kilbogget Park (8).
 The storage area is part of a suite of measures that form part of the Deansgrange Flood Relief Scheme.
-Until such time as the whole Deansgrange Flood Relief Scheme has been constructed, development downstream of Kilbogget Park within this area would be considered premature.
-Minor developments as defined in Section 5.2.1 4.3.1, within Flood Zone A are unlikely to increase flood risk and may be considered, but uses which introduce additional people into the floodplain or change of use from less to highly vulnerable should be avoided until the scheme is in place.
+Until such time as the whole Deansgrange Flood Relief Scheme has been constructed, development within this area would be considered premature.
+Minor developments as defined in Section 4.3.1, within Flood Zone A are unlikely to increase flood risk and may be considered, but uses which introduce additional people into the floodplain or change of use from less to highly vulnerable should be avoided until the scheme is in place.